courtney-scripted/curriculum2016/year1/units/unit13/projects/project1/README.md

 This project should should take 2 classes to complete.
 Taking photos for the project will take a significant portion of time but should be seen as a fun activity and will help students learn how to upload and link local files.

 ##Teacher Notes & Pro Tips
-* Students will look forward to presentations on this project even they seem like they won't.
-This project allows for students to show of their personality.
+* Students will look forward to presentations on this project even if they seem like they won't.
+This project allows for students to show off their personality.
 * This project is similar to the activities completed earlier in this unit.
 Encourage students to reference their own code.

 <br>